CANNAPAGES Directory & Digest comes out six times per year in the following areas:

 Our finest moment?
 The first year that the High Times Cup came to Denver, we were ready.
 Our CannaCritiques testing partner at the time, Herbal Synergy, was one of two chosen to run all of the submissions.
 We arrived at Charlie's lab, a loft in the Highlands, to find it completely covered in bags of the best cannabis at the time.
 There was simply too much to try.
 It led to one of the largest CannaCritic testing parties we've ever thrown, on the eve of the first American High Times Cup (following the end of an era in Amsterdam).

 Cannapages publishes an estimated 10 million coupons every issue -- and that's in print alone!
 Our signature 5-special coupon pages make it easy to find the deal that suits you.
 Find those closest to you HERE.

 Did you know?
 The CANNAPAGES editors were calling dispensaries for deals and posting them online as early as our launch in January 2010!
 Back then, to ask about deals usually threw people off, a fairly unfamiliar concept.
 It wasn't long before Westword Magazine, and a whole myriad of now-defunct sites popped up like MMJ Daily Deals, Connect2Cannabis and others, all doing the same thing.
-You can learn more about the history of the First and Real CANNASaver™ Coupons, HERE.
+You, our readers, are part of our history too, as users of the first CANNASaver™ Coupons.

 All Rights Reserved.
 No part of CANNAPAGES may be reproduced or reprinted without expressed written consent of the publishers.
 Maps © OpenStreetMap contributors.
 Data available under the Open Database License.
 Cartography is licensed as CC BY-SA.
 Visit openstreetmap.org.